OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 - The below control(s), each marked with a # and a short name in capitals

 #### #MODELENSEMBLE
-(development-time data science).
+> Category: development-time data science control
+> Permalink: owaspai.org/goto/modelensemble/

 Model ensemble: include the model as part of an ensemble, where each model is trained in a separately protected environment.
 If one model's output deviates from the others, it can be ignored, as this indicates possible manipulation.

 Links to standards:
   - Not covered yet in ISO/IEC standards

 ### 3.1.1.
 Data poisoning
+> Category: threat
-> Permalink: owaspai.org/goto/datapoison
+> Permalink: owaspai.org/goto/datapoison/

 The attacker manipulates (training) data to affect the algorithm's behavior.
 Also called _causative attacks_.
 There are mutiple ways to do this (attack vectors):
 - Changing the data while in storage during development-time (e.g. by hacking the database)